MrGrimod/Apollo-Internet-controlled-rover/README.md

 How does it work?
 -------------
 The Raspberry on the Rover(Rover base) connects via.
 Java TCP Sockets, to an external Server(Rover Satellite).
-When Rover is successfully connected, the Rover can now be controlled by using Rover Station software.
+When Rover is successfully connected, the Rover can be controlled by using Rover Station software.